Charging Comparison

 Which One Should You Choose?

-If fast charging is your priority, the Citroën ë-C3 has the higher published DC figure (up to 100 kW) while matching the quickest published 10-80% time at approximately 26 minutes.
+If fast charging is your priority, the Citroën ë-C3 has the higher published DC figure (up to 100 kW) and the shorter published charge time at approximately 26 minutes.
 For long road trips, published stop time matters more than the headline kW number alone.

 If you mostly charge at home or at work and care more about daily driving costs, the Renault Twingo E-Tech is the more efficient choice at 149 Wh/km.
 Lower consumption means lower electricity bills over time.